Collaborative Learning for Cyberattack Detection in Blockchain Networks: Blockchain Network: Fundamentals and Proposed Network Model

 At our laboratory, we design a private blockchain network based on the Ethereum blockchain network.
-This network also uses the Proof-of-Work (PoW) consensus mechanism, but the block confirmation time is significantly faster than the older version in Bitcoin.
+This network also uses the Proof-of-Work (PoW) consensus mechanism, but the block confirmation time is significantly faster than the older version of Bitcoin.
 Furthermore, the smart contract layer of Ethereum is suitable for flexible purposes of decentralized environments as mentioned above.
-In addition, at each node, several attacks, that can cause serious damages in the public blockchain network, will be considered.
+In addition, at each node, several attacks, that can cause serious damage to the public blockchain network, will be considered.
 We then capture the traffic data to analyze their impacts on the blockchain network using~\mbox{BC-ID}.
-Note that, in practice, there is no software which supports automatically capturing the blockchain network traffic so far.
-Therefore, we have to analyze the blockchain network traffic data by using the Wireshark~\cite{wireshark} and build a new collection tool, namely~\mbox{BC-ID} (more details will be explained in Section~\ref{Sec:Framework}).
-In this way, we can observe effects of these attacks on different nodes in the blockchain network.
+Note that, in practice, there is no software that supports automatically capturing the blockchain network traffic so far.
+Thus, we analyze the blockchain network traffic data using a software named Wireshark~\cite{wireshark} and build a new collection tool, namely~\mbox{BC-ID} (more details will be explained in Section~\ref{Sec:Framework}).
+In this way, we can observe the effects of these attacks on different nodes in the blockchain network.